Skip to main content

 Plano, Texas · FDIC Cert #32574

-Beal Bank is an FDIC-insured bank (Certificate #32574) with $4.8B in total assets and $2.4B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Beal Bank, an FDIC-insured bank (Certificate #32574) with $4.8B in total assets and $2.4B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Plano, Texas, the bank maintains a Tier 1 capital ratio of 70.47% (Well-Capitalized) and a nonperforming loan ratio of 6.05%.
-BankHealthData assigns a composite Health Grade of B (70/100).
+BankHealthData assigns a composite Health Grade of B (70/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Beal Bank (FDIC cert 32574) is a mid-sized bank with $4.8B in total assets and $2.4B in deposits, based in Plano, Texas.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.